delphidabbler/delphi-tips/README.md

 This folder contains the source code of a **[mini website](https://delphidabbler.github.io/delphi-tips/)** that displays the tips that were previously on [delphidabbler.com](https://delphidabbler.com/).

 The site is developed and deployed using Jekyll.
-Builds are stored in the `_site` directory and are published as a GitHub Pages website.
+Builds are published as a GitHub Pages website.

 ## `extra`